 We all make them, and more often than not, we all struggle to keep up with them: New Year’s Resolutions.
 From telling yourself that next year, you will really hit the gym every day, to promising yourself that you’ll finally start on that long-overdue personal project – New Year’s resolutions require a lot of determination!
 One category, however, is a lot easier to achieve: being green.
 A few simple lifestyle- and habit changes can have a massive impact on your environmental footprint.
-Below, our top tips on how to be more sustainable in 2022.
+Below are our top tips on how to be more sustainable in 2022.

 Ditch the plastic bag – forever